Fixing a flat: finding freedom through new skills

 Ask for help:

-- If you have a Bicycle User Group (BUG) at your workplace, ask if a colleague can teach you over a lunch in exchange for a doughnut
+- If you have a Bike User Group (BUG) at your workplace, ask if a colleague can teach you over lunch in exchange for a doughnut

 - Essential Cycling Skills

 - Cycling UK’s Big Bike Revival runs pop-up Dr Bike and maintenance classes

 - See a range of services stores offer